← Back to Articles

 4. Child still doesn't respond

-5. Parent yells (high stimulus)
+5. Parent yells (high stimulus activates norepinephrine)

 6. Child responds (finally enough arousal to shift attention)